1

 Colorado Department of Agriculture - Commercial Feed Program:

-FAQs on Use of Hemp as a Commercial Feed Ingredient in Colorado
+FAQs on the Use of Hemp as a Commercial Feed Ingredient in Colorado

 The Commercial Feed Program within the Colorado Department of Agriculture (CDA) has recently received a number of questions regarding the use of hemp, including cannabidiol (CBD) oil, as an animal feed ingredient for livestock and household pets.